liferay-search/liferay-docs/en/developer/frameworks/articles/upgrade-processes/01-upgrade-processes-intro.markdown

 module back to its previous version.
 [Meaningful schema versioning](/docs/7-2/reference/-/knowledge_base/r/meaningful-schema-versioning) is important to clearly communicate the updates to your users.

-@product@'s Upgrade framework executes your module's upgrades automatically when the new version starts for the first time.
+@sharepoint@'s Upgrade framework executes your module's upgrades automatically when the new version starts for the first time.
 You implement concrete data schema changes in upgrade step classes and then register them with the upgrade framework using an *upgrade step* registrator.
 An upgrade step is a class that